This is basically the entire level.

 - The sequels play it straighter.

 - The original Donkey Kong '94 also did this, which likely set the trend for the series.
-Every four stages, you face DK in some kind of, what is usually a dodging the debris kind of level, then the 8th stage is a fight against DK where you have to fight against him with barrels.
+Every four stages, you face DK in what is usually a dodging the debris kind of level, then the 8th stage is a fight against DK where you have to fight against him with barrels.
 The last six levels of the game are also this, where DK and DK Jr. try to harm you every stage and take you down, and it finally ends with a fight against DK, and then a final 9th level activates where you face Giga Kong.